zeeka445/air-quality-/README.md

 # air-quality-
-air quality monitor using arduino and two sensors
+air quality monitor using arduino and MQ2&DHT11  sensors